Sargueil-CiTCoM/ipasuite-docs/source/configuration.md

     : Position of the last nucleotide reachable by the reverse transcriptase (which is most of the time 0)

-Since Reverse transcription occur from 3' to 5' $`rt_begin_pos` > `rt_end_pos`$
+Since Reverse transcription occur from 3' to 5' `rt_begin_pos > rt_end_pos`

-You must also fill every condition column.
+You must fill in every condition column declared in `rnasique config`.

-A missing value one of the mandatory or condition column will lead to a error when launching `rnasique run`
+(A missing value one of the mandatory or condition column will lead to a error when launching `rnasique run`)

 4. Fill in file information

 For each row, you must give information about where to find raw data :

 probe_file (relative file path)
-: relative path to the external sequencing file corresponding to this shape sample. if this field is filled in and no file is present for this sample in `results/1.1-fluo-ce` rnasique will try to import this file. `path_prefix` (from `rnasique config`) is prefixed to the content of the to construct fullpath.
+: relative path to the sequencing file corresponding to this shape sample.

 control_file (relative file path)
-: relative path to the external file sequencing file corresponding to the control file of this shape sample.
-If this field is filled in and no file is present for this sample in `results/1.1-fluo-ce` rnasique will try to import this file. `path_prefix` (from `rnasique config`) is prefixed to the content of the to construct fullpath.
+: relative path to the file sequencing file corresponding to the control (DMSO) file of this shape sample.

-reference_qushape_file (file path)
+reference_qushape_file (file path) (optional)
-: Reference QuShape project : will be used in QuShape to pre-generate peak calling and alignment
+: If using Reference QuShape project : will be used in QuShape to pre-generate peak calling and alignment

-qushape_file (relative file path)
+qushape_file (relative file path) (optional)
 : QuShape project : If you already treated the data outside rnasique, and want to import those data, you can fillup this field.
-If this field is filled in and no file is present for this sample in `results/2-qushape` rnasique will try to import this file. `path_prefix` (from `rnasique config`) is prefixed to the content of the to construct fullpath.
+If this field is filled in and no file is present for this sample in `results/2-qushape` rnasique will try to import this file. `path_prefix` (from `rnasique config`) is prefixed with the content of the to construct fullpath.
 This field overwrite probe_file and control_file

 <!--
 For each type of experimental condition, you must declare it in the `condition_names` of `config.yaml` file the name declared in the config file must be the same as the on in `samples.tsv`